saitamasahil/skyscraper/.github/ISSUE_TEMPLATE/bug_report.md

 [A clear and concise description of what you expected to happen.]

 **Special circumstances**
-[Replace this text with any special circumstances you might have set up on your system that could interfere with how Skyscraper works.]
+[Replace this text with any special circumstances you might have set up on your system that could interfere with how Skyscraper works.
+For example: Is the detected behaviour identical or different between running Skyscraper from commandline and running from RetroPie's scriptmodule / dialog based?]

 **Terminal output**
 [Replace this text with any useful Skyscraper terminal output that might help clarify your issue.
 For longer output use pastebin.com, ix.io or similiar.]